2 men convicted of more charges in Fort Worth cartel-linked kidnapping scheme

-Two teens convicted earlier this month of trying to collect ransom money during a kidnapping scheme at a Fort Worth Home Depot store were convicted Monday in federal court of more charges in the case.
+Two teens convicted earlier this month of trying to collect ransom money during a kidnapping scheme that involved a Fort Worth Home Depot store were convicted Monday in federal court of more charges in the case.

 On March 2, O'Connor convicted each teen on one count of conspiracy to use an interstate facility to commit a travel act violation, according to a news release from the U.S. attorney's office.